Jesterhearts/tracing-rc/README.md

    only marks them dead after it has fully determined that it is a valid candidate for collection (all strong refs are from members of its cycle).
-4. After the full set of traced objects has been marked, the collector begins dropping the inner data of objects it believes to be dead.
+4. After the full set of traced objects has been marked, the collector begins dropping the inner data of objects it believes to be dead, after checking if there are any oustanding borrows (immutable or mutable).
 This drop _does not_ and _can not_ free the memory for the gc pointer, nor does it make the reference count or liveness inaccessible.
+The borrow check ensures that data isn't dropped out from underneath active borrows.
 5. After it has completed dropping of the inner data of dead values, the collector re-examines the list of dead values and checks their reference counts.
 Because gc pointers always decrement their refcount during drop, if the cycle was correctly cleaned up, the only remaining reference count